By Ian Robinson

 Handling probate as an executor entails valuing the estate, applying for a grant of probate, and undertaking the administration of the estate - where assets are gathered in, then distributed to the beneficiaries.
 In Scotland, this process is called Confirmation.

-It is possible to undertake each stage yourself, rather than using a solicitor.
+You can undertake each stage yourself, rather than using a solicitor.

 - In some cases, you can get a solicitor to help obtain the grant of probate, then take over the estate administration yourself.